dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Quality mode supports focused groups with `--quality-checks`: `inventory`, `ingestion`, `time`, `bars`, `ticks`, `domain`, and `modeling`.
 The default is `all`.
+- `histdatacom --repo-quality` runs the same offline quality workflow and then writes bounded per-instrument summary metadata back to the local `.repo` helper file.
+It stores status, counts, checked groups, format/timeframe/period coverage, and artifact references only; detailed findings remain in the JSON quality report.
+Ordinary `-A` and `-U` repository commands do not run quality checks.
+Use `histdatacom -A --repo-quality-columns` to display previously stored quality summaries in repository table output.
 - Use `--quality-report PATH` to write the full JSON report.
 The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections.